Chinese Paper-cuts jiǎn zhǐ

 YouTube video about paper-cuts through history [English with Chinese subtitles]

-A traditional house had paper rather than glass windows in summer so paper-cuts would often be placed against the window to make pleasing back-lit pattern at night for passers by.
+A traditional house had paper rather than glass windows so paper-cuts would often be placed against the window to make pleasing back-lit pattern at night for passers by.
 These are known as chuāng huā literally ‘Window flowers’.
 These take on a heightened form when used in lanterns - the paper-cut would be much more prominently back-lit.
 When used for Chinese New Year (Spring Festival) celebrations the paper-cuts were known as ‘Spring Flags’, and this is the most common time to see them.
 There are plenty of cold winter days with ample time to make them in the lead up to the festival.

 Making paper-cuts